-Julie-Aurore Losman, MD, PhD, Dana-Farber
+Julie-Aurore Losman, MD, PhD of Dana-Farber Cancer Institute

-Kathryn Wellen, PhD, University of Pennsylvania
+Kathryn Wellen, PhD of University of Pennsylvania

 On behalf of the attendees of the Forbeck Focus Meeting on Metabolic Signaling and the Epigenome, we would like to thank the Forbeck Foundation for organizing and sponsoring this exceptional meeting.
 We all feel that the meeting was extremely useful and that the discussions that took place at the meeting will have an important impact on our work.
 In fact, several collaborations have already begun based on discussions during the meeting.
 Below, we have briefly summarized just a few of the issues that were discussed during the meeting.